Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Important differences between Brisket raw and Tomato
+Important differences between brisket raw and tomatoes

-• Brisket raw's daily need coverage for Vitamin B12 is 101% more.
+• Brisket raw's daily need coverage for vitamin B12 is 101% more.

-• Tomato is lower in Cholesterol.
+• Tomatoes are lower in cholesterol.

 The food varieties used in the comparison are Beef, brisket, whole, separable lean only, all grades, raw and Tomatoes, red, ripe, raw, year round average.